Kiararj/Kiararj/README.md

 ## Hi 👋, I'm Kiara Johnson!

-- 🔭 I’m currently working on my Portfolio.
+- 🔭 I’m currently working on a to do application.
 - 🌱 I’m currently learning Python.
 - ❓ Ask me about anything related to MERN stack and AI.
 - ⚡ Fun fact: I love video games, music, running and weight lifting.